A computer graphics image is just the result of a whole lot of mathematical calculations.

 Let's start with some simple but common calculations that are needed in graphics programming.

 The following interactive shows a cube with symbols on each face.

-You can move it around using what's called a transform, which simply adjusts where it is placed in space.
+You can move it around using what's called a translation, which simply adjusts where it is placed in space:

 The camera will always focus on the cube, so to see the back of the cube move it behind the camera with a positive z translation.